floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 ### Resource binding via EXT_descriptor_buffer

-...a little detour into Vulkan descriptors and how the Vulkan sokol-gfx maps its resource binding model to Vulkan.
+...a little detour into Vulkan descriptors and how the sokol-gfx resource binding model maps to Vulkan.

 Conceptually and somewhat simplified, a Vulkan **descriptor** is an abstract reference to a Vulkan buffer, image or sampler which needs to be accessible in a